botlibX/rssbot/README.rst

 | You can copy/paste the service file and run it under systemd for
 | 24/7 presence in a IRC channel.
 |
-| RSSBOT is a contribution back to society and is Public Domain.
+| RSSBOT is Public Domain.
 |

 **SYNOPSIS**